marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/define.rst

 -------------------------

 We are going define the functional ROI using the SPM analysis for run 2.
-Select “Get SPM cluster(s)...”: from the menu.
+Select *Get SPM cluster(s)...*: from the menu.
 This runs the standard SPM results interface.
-Use the file selection window that SPM offers to navigate to the sess2/SPM2_ana directory.
+Use the file selection window that SPM offers to navigate to the ``sess2/SPM8_ana`` directory.
 Select the SPM.mat file and click Done.
 Choose the stim_hrf t contrast from the SPM contrast manager, click Done.
 Then accept all the default answers from the interface, like this: